-All sport Coaches have a preferred way they like to coach, this is called their “coaching style”.
-It is essentially the way they naturally behave when they are coaching.
-When we refer to natural behavior we are referring to the behavior likely to emerge when a sport Coach is not consciously thinking about their approach but is instead, just doing what they have always done.
+All sport coaches have a preferred way they like to coach – their “coaching style”, it is essentially the way they naturally behave when they are coaching.
+When we refer to natural behavior we are referring to the behavior likely to emerge when a coach is not consciously thinking about their approach, but is instead, just doing what they have always done.
 It is similar to an athlete being on autopilot.
 Just doing, not thinking.

 Sometimes this coaching style works well with one athlete and poorly with another or works very well in certain situations but not others.

-In coaching, one style does not fit all nor all situations.
+In coaching, one style does not fit all situations.

-The coaching styles explained in this article are part of the framework and philosophy of being Athlete Centered.
-The central philosophy of an Athlete Centered Coach is to meet the coaching needs of their athletes by coaching them in the way they require.
+The whole basis of switching coaching styles is founded in Athlete-Centered Coaching.
+The central philosophy of an Athlete-Centered Coach is to meet the coaching needs of their athletes by coaching them in the way they require.
 This means in using these coaching styles you are trying to adapt your coaching to what your athlete needs most from you and the situation you are coaching in now.
+The DISC coaching styles explained in this article are part of the framework and philosophy of being Athlete Centered.

-There is no “best” coaching style; however some styles are more appropriate than others for certain situations and depending on the athlete you are using it with.
+There is no ‘best’ coaching style.
+However, some styles are more appropriate than others for certain situations and depend on the athlete you are using it with.

 Factor 1: Your Athlete’s AthleteDISC Style

 (There are many other aspects of D Style athletes, but in brief this is a start of how to coach them and why D Style Coaches can gain success with D Style athletes.
 They essentially speak the same language.
-So it goes for the other DISC styles.
-Like styles coach like styles largely in a way which is appealing to them.)
+The same goes for the other DISC styles.)

 Factor 2: The Situation